minidocks/images/context/README.md

 ![](https://wiki.contextgarden.net/skins/common/images/context/context_logo_inv.png?6c748)

-ConTeXt is a document engineering system based on TeX, a typesetting system and programming language to typeset and produce documents.
-Ths system is easy to use and enables you to make complex paper and electronic documents.
+[ConTeXt](https://wiki.contextgarden.net) is a document engineering system based on TeX, a typesetting system and programming language to typeset and produce documents.
+This system is easy to use and enables you to make complex paper and electronic documents.

 Usage
 -----